espruino/BangleApps/apps/gipy_uploader/README.md

 # Gipy Uploader

-Uploads and convert a gpx file to the watch for use with gipy.
+Uploads and convert a gpx file to the watch for use with [gipy](../gipy).

-## Requests

-Reach out to frederic.wagner@imag.fr if you have feature requests or notice bugs.

 ## Creator